 Getting an early start is crucial to investigating your claim thoroughly.

-It also puts us in position to open the claim with the insurance company for you, which both removes this burden from you and allows us to make sure you don’t make any common mistakes when dealing with the insurance company.
+It also puts us in a position to open the claim with the insurance company for you, which both removes this burden from you and allows us to make sure you don’t make any common mistakes when dealing with the insurance company.

 And, of course, talking to you shortly after the accident means we can offer you more help when you need it most.
 Whether you’re not sure how to go about getting medical care based on the symptoms you have, you have questions about who is at fault, or you just want to better understand your legal rights, we’re able to draw on our decades of experience to give you reliable answers.
 You can’t count on getting the right information if you turn to Google or to well-meaning but ill-informed friends and family members for advice.